binarybottle/engram/README.md

                    I  O  E  A        H  T  S  N  [J]
                    *  *  *  *        -  -  -  -

-### Step 3: Add command shortcut characters
+### Step 3: Add command shortcut characters <a name="step3">

-Arrange the common command characters (Z,X,C,V) in the bottom left row:
+I arrange the common command characters (Z,X,C,V) in the bottom left row, and choose the sequence V,Z,X,C so that the more frequent letters V and C are accessible by folding the smaller fingers, repeated shortcuts V and Z (paste and undo) are closer to the Ctrl/Cmd key, and the sequence is close to the familiar Z,X,C,V (with V on the left side).

                    K  P  U  Y        G  R  D  W  [Q]
                    I  O  E  A        H  T  S  N  [J]
                    V  Z  X  C        L  B  F  M

-I choose the sequence V,Z,X,C so that the more frequent letters V and C are accessible by folding the smaller fingers, repeated shortcuts V and Z (paste and undo) are closer to the Ctrl/Cmd key, and the sequence is close to the familiar Z,X,C,V (with V on the left side).

 ### Step 4.
 Arrange punctuation marks in easy-to-remember places

 **Frequency of punctuation**

-These sources helped guided our arrangement:
+These sources helped guide arrangement of punctuation keys:

   - "Punctuation Input on Touchscreen Keyboards: Analyzing Frequency of Use and Costs" <br>
     S Malik, L Findlater - College Park: The Human-Computer Interaction Lab.
 2013 <br>